• Skip to primary navigation

 Tips for Making the Best Gluten Free Sourdough Pizza Crust:

-This pizza crust is really easy to make, but I do have a few tips for you to keep in mind to get the best pizza possible.
+This pizza crust is very easy to make, but a few key tips will help you get the best results.

-• Use an electric mixer to beat the dough for 1 minute, or use a fork and vigorously stir for 2 minutes.
-I actually used the fork method for the pizza photographed - mixer died on me.
-This pizza turned out perfect!
+• Use an electric mixer to beat the dough for 1 minute, or vigorously stir with a fork for about 2 minutes.
+I actually used the fork method for the pizza pictured—my mixer died—and it still turned out perfectly.

-• Lightly pat the dough when shaping it - do not knead, stretch, pull, or roll with a rolling pin.
-I like to use three fingers in light tapping motions.
+• Lightly pat the dough when shaping it.
+Do not knead, stretch, pull, or roll it out.
+Instead, gently pat it into shape.
+I like using three fingers with soft tapping motions.

 Ingredients for Gluten Free Sourdough Pizza Crust: